What’s INFP Personality?

 But guess what?
 I’m now a blogger and freelancer.
 I don’t know where I’ll be next, but I’m open to life’s suggestions.

 Use such experiences to find your place.
 You wouldn’t know where you should be if you didn’t take a step where you shouldn’t.

 Disliking routine work doesn’t equate to laziness

 When INFPs genuinely love the job, they can exert much effort to do it.
 I found writing fulfilling and energizing.

 But I’m not too fond of routine work where I must follow a regular schedule.

 A piece of advice for my fellow INFPs, try comparing different career paths such as writing, traveling, and business.
 In these jobs, you handle your own time and progress.

 This may solve the likeliness of frequent job resignations.

 8. Inability to finish projects

 “Project starters but aren’t finishers.”

-Out of all the INFP weaknesses listed above, I think this one’s truly problematic and needs to get worked on.
+Out of all the INFP weaknesses listed above, I think this one’s truly problematic and needs to be worked on.

 INFPs love starting just about anything – which is good.
 We’re the initiator, the idealist, and the planner.

 However, INFPs don’t reach completion due to certain misconceptions about the journey to success.

-INFPs crave a magical, glorious, mesmerizing success after their struggles.
+INFPs crave magical, glorious, mesmerizing success after their struggles.
 But when they see the “reality,” the boredom and little trickles of progress eventually don’t appeal to them.

 INFPs want success, and they want it now.
 Without instant gratification, it’s difficult for INFPs to keep working on their plans.